webdna/commerce-advanced-promotions/README.md

 #### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Advanced Promotions”.
+Go to the Plugin Store in your project’s Control Panel and search for “Enhanced Promotions”.
 Then press “Install”.

 #### With Composer